Print Friendly, PDF & Email

 The role of dissociation

-Dr Farouk Okhai, a consultant psychiatrist in Milton Keynes, has offered some hypotheses as to why the tapping technique might work.[5]
+Dr Farouk Okhai, formerly a consultant psychiatrist in Milton Keynes and now retired, has offered some hypotheses as to why the tapping technique might work.[5]
 He suggests it might work, primarily, because it creates a dissociation between the intensity of the original experience and current emotional experience.
 Focusing part of the attention mechanism on the tapping disengages attention sufficiently to allow a reframe, a different perspective, to be taken concerning the trauma.

 The same thing happens in the rewind technique, when people view their trauma at a distance on a screen or imagine running backwards through it as if in a video rewind: a dissociation between the past traumatic events and the feelings they usually arouse is achieved.

 But the next question, then, is why would dissociation help cure trauma?
 Can we go beyond just the label?
 What is happening in dissociation?
 On one level, in creating dissociation, we are changing the meaning of the trauma.
-This is achieved by manipulating the interplay between the amygdala, the hippocampus and the neocortex.
-The amygdala is the organ in the brain that alerts us to possible danger and triggers the fear response; the hippocampus gives an event context and codes it in a form that can be stored as a memory in the neocortex.
+This is achieved by manipulating the interplay between the amygdala, the hippocampus and the cerebral cortex.
+The amygdala is the organ in the brain that alerts us to possible danger and triggers the fear response; the hippocampus gives an event context and codes it in a form that can be stored as a memory in the cerebral cortex.

-However, when an event occurs that is experienced as traumatic, the high emotional arousal inhibits the neocortex (you can't 'think straight') and also inhibits the hippocampus from functioning properly — the release of the stress hormone cortisol prevents the hippocampus from communicating effectively with the amygdala, which is processing the emotional feelings.
+However, when an event occurs that is experienced as traumatic, the high emotional arousal inhibits the hippocampus from functioning properly — the release of the stress hormone cortisol prevents the hippocampus from communicating effectively with the amygdala, which is processing the emotional feelings.
 The result is inappropriate fear that is generated even after the traumatic event is over.

 In most cases, this is a temporary state of affairs and, over the next short while, the event is put into proper context.
-"My car was hit by a Ford Fiesta that went through a red light.
-Not every Ford Fiesta goes through a red light.
+"My car was hit by a van that went through a red light.
+Not every van goes through a red light.
 It is safe to drive again."
-In sufferers from PTSD, however, this corrective phasedoesn't occur.
+In sufferers from PTSD, however, this corrective phase doesn't occur.
 Thus no context can be created for the traumatic memory.
 It is an event that is ever in the present, all pervasive, triggered by any number of stimuli only peripherally connected.

 A car pulling up at the traffic lights with squeaking brakes may be pattern matched to a similar sound heard just before a car crashed, turned over and caught fire, and the accompanying terror.
 Or the flapping of a window blind brings back the sound of a wall calendar flapping in the summer breeze, as the man held a knife to the cashier's throat.